kubernetes/website/content/en/docs/contribute/intermediate.md

   repository, only a reviewer with push access can commit into their PR.
   Authors should be encouraged to push their branch to their fork before opening the PR.
-- If the PR author explicitly disallowed edits from maintainers, you can't commit into their PR unless they change this setting.
+- If the PR author explicitly disallowed edits from approvers, you can't commit into their PR unless they change this setting.

 #### If the file is already changed by the PR